2016 United States presidential election: Campaign finance

 Wall Street spent a record $2 billion trying to influence the 2016 United States presidential election.

 The following table is an overview of the money used in the campaign as it is reported to Federal Election Commission (FEC) and released in September 2016.
-Outside groups are independent expenditure-only committees—also called PACs and SuperPACs.
+Outside groups are independent expenditure-only committees – also called PACs and SuperPACs.
 The sources of the numbers are the FEC and OpenSecrets.
 Some spending totals are not available, due to withdrawals before the FEC deadline.
 As of September 2016, ten candidates with ballot access have filed financial reports with the FEC.

 Voting rights

 The 2016 presidential election was the first in 50 years without all the protections of the original Voting Rights Act.
 Fourteen states had new voting restrictions in place, including swing states such as Virginia and Wisconsin.

+Election administration

+Among states that offered early in-person voting to all voters in 2016, 27 percent of all votes were cast early in person.
+Across states where mail voting was available to all voters, 34 percent of all votes were cast by mail.
+Nationwide, a total of 40 percent of votes were cast before Election Day in the 2016 general election.

 Newspaper endorsements

 Clinton was endorsed by The New York Times, the Los Angeles Times, the Houston Chronicle, the San Jose Mercury News, the Chicago Sun-Times and the New York Daily News editorial boards.
 Several papers which endorsed Clinton, such as the Houston Chronicle, The Dallas Morning News, The San Diego Union-Tribune, The Columbus Dispatch and The Arizona Republic, endorsed their first Democratic candidate for many decades.
 The Atlantic, which has been in circulation since 1857, gave Clinton its third-ever endorsement (after Abraham Lincoln and Lyndon Johnson).

 Trump, who frequently criticized the mainstream media, was not endorsed by the vast majority of newspapers.
 The Las Vegas Review-Journal, The Florida Times-Union, and the tabloid National Enquirer were his highest profile supporters.
-USA Today, which had not endorsed any candidate since it was founded in 1982, broke tradition by giving an anti-endorsement against Trump, declaring him "unfit for the presidency."
+USA Today, which had not endorsed any candidate since it was founded in 1982, broke tradition by giving an anti-endorsement against Trump, declaring him "unfit for the presidency".

 Gary Johnson received endorsements from several major daily newspapers, including the Chicago Tribune, and the Richmond Times-Dispatch.
 Other traditionally Republican papers, including the New Hampshire Union Leader, which had endorsed the Republican nominee in every election for the last 100 years, and The Detroit News, which had not endorsed a non-Republican in its 143 years, endorsed Gary Johnson.